cb-agr/agriPlot/README.md

 **Arguments**

 fieldbookLL: agriPlot fieldBook output with Longitiude and Latitude for each plot
 pointsOfInterest: Longitude and Latitude coordinates for points of interest.
+Input should be dataframe or matrix.
 distance: the distance threshold in **meters** for where a plot intersects with a points of interest.
-Plots that have a distance less than the threshold are "intersecting".
+Plots that have a distance less than the threshold are output as intersecting.

 **Examples**